 - That game that’s being passed around all over Facebook or wherever?
 Let it pass.

 - Get in the habit of never opening email attachments.
 None.
 Ever.
 Period.
-The only exception is if you are expecting something important from someone and even then you should not trust it blindly, especially if it’s an executable.
+The only exception is if you are expecting something important from someone you trust and even then you should not trust any attachment blindly, especially if it’s an executable, nor even hyperlinks.
 Your coworker or close friend could be using a little social engineering to infect you, or they could be infected themselves and not know it, or it might not be your coworker or friend at all, but rather someone impersonating them.
-If someone sends you something you really want to see, ask them to send a link to the webpage if possible and make sure you know where that link is pointing before clicking it (and ask them to quit sending attachments).
+If someone sends you something you really want to see, ask them to send a link to the webpage if possible and make sure you know where that link is pointing before clicking it (and ask them to quit sending attachments unnecessarily).

 - Scan everything you download from any source whatsoever with a decent anti-virus product.
 You don’t have to run big, bloated “security suite” in the background that analyzes your every click and key press and file you open as long as you work and play smart, but at least have an on-demand scanner available to manually scan all incoming downloads and email attachments.

 - If you’re not sure about the integrity of a piece of software or the reputation of a website, scan it using something like the VirusTotal service, which uses a whole bunch anti-malware products to scan a single file or website URL.
 There are several add-ons for Firefox that make accessing VirusTotal very easy.
 Certainly do not rely on the over-pimped “Web of Trust” website or software or any other service where the data comes primarily from everyday users who lack knowledge regarding malware and rate sites based primarily upon personal perception.